uw-echospace/group-website/content/authors/liuyis/_index.md

 At Echospace, I am working on the Bat Detector Validation Project.
 It is a manual calibration project that creates ground truth datasets for finetuning the batdetect2 (a deep learning model for detecting and classifying bat echolocation calls in high-frequency audio recordings) by manually labeling bat calls in RavenPro.
 I am also analyzing the effects of different environmental conditions on bat activity using statistical methods such as regression and ANOVA.

-In addition, I am mainly in charge of weekly trips to the Union Bay Natural, deploying and recovering audiomoths, then uploading the week's data to the hard drive in the lab.
+In addition, I am mainly in charge of weekly trips to the Union Bay Natural Area, deploying and recovering audiomoths (the acoustic loggers), then uploading the week's data to the hard drive in the lab.
 I understand the importance of obtaining high-quality datasets for scientific research.

 If you have any questions, please feel free to contact me via email.